camdoherty/fluxfce-simplified/readme.md

-readme.md

-fluxfce sets ... based on a NOAA algorithm to locally calculate sunrise and sunset times
+fluxfce sets ... based on locally calculated sunrise and sunset times using a NOAA algorithm